butla/PyDAS/README.md

 1. Transaction IDs in the further calls and errors.
 1. Make it run on Travis.
 1. Add Swagger to service.
 1. Service test should only call the service through a Bravado generated client.
+Maybe separate contract tests.
 1. Command starting in tests should be taken from manifest.
 1. Make talons.auth middleware implement Falcon middleware, because this is confusing